-guna yala san blas panama kuna indians sail from panama to colombia san blas islands
+guna yala san blas panama san blas islands panama

-Upon arriving, the Gunas settled mostly along the coast where raw materials were abundant and accessible.
-However, due to malaria, yellow fever, and other tropical diseases, they found themselves seeking shelter on the small islands that dot the coastline.
-Still dependent on the mainland for its natural resources, frequent trips to the mainland were made in search of food, water, wood, and other necessary materials.
-Now that tropical diseases have been eradicated, a growing number of Gunas are settling on the mainland.
-Once admired for their isolation and protection, the islands, due to their lack of natural resources, are a less desirable option.
-This is particularly true for the islands that reside furthest away from the mainland, the majority of which remain uninhabited.
+Upon arriving, the Gunas mainly settled along the coast, where raw materials were abundant and accessible.
+However, they sought shelter on the small islands that dot the coastline due to malaria, yellow fever, and other tropical diseases, though they remained dependent on the mainland for its natural resources, e.g., food, water, wood, and other necessary materials.
+With tropical diseases eradicated, many Gunas have returned to the mainland.
+Once admired for their isolation and protection, the islands, due to their lack of natural resources, are a less desirable option, particularly true for the islands that reside far from the mainland, most of which remain uninhabited.

-A quiet, reserved, and hospitable people, the Gunas are overtly proud of their culture, and traditional, simple way of life.
-Transportation from island to island, and even to the mainland, is most often accomplished by hand-carved dugout canoes aided by large sheets that serve as sails.
-Under the hot, tropical sun, hours can be spent traveling from one island to another.
-Women spend a large portion of their day performing daily chores, which include knitting colorful molas.
+A quiet, reserved, and hospitable people, the Gunas are overtly proud of their culture and traditional, simple way of life.
+Transportation from island to island, and even to the mainland, is often accomplished by hand-carved dugout canoes aided by large sheets that serve as sails.
+Women spend a large portion of their day performing daily chores, which include colorful knitting molas.
 Men pass their time fishing, tending to cocoa trees, gathering needed material, and performing other routine tasks.
-All in all, Gunas are accommodating, loving people, and appear determined to keep their subsistence lifestyle intact, despite numerous external forces, that, over time have had a dramatic impact on Guna's life.
+All in all, Gunas are accommodating, loving people, and appear determined to keep their subsistence lifestyle intact, despite numerous external forces that have dramatically impacted Guna's life over time.

 Perhaps the most significant of these was the introduction of air travel.
 Once an isolated archipelago, Guna Yala now enjoys daily flight service to many of its 10-15 airstrips that reside along the Atlantic coast.
-Improved accessibility has brought with it the introduction of western influences while affording Gunas the ability to visit Panama City and other areas.
-This has had a direct and dramatic impact on daily life in Guna Yala.
-Gunas, like the rest of us, have taken a liking to jewelry, cell phones, etc. On the more densely populated islands like Porvenir and Cartí, it is commonplace to see youth wearing sneakers, baseball caps, shorts, and t-shirts.
-Traditional dress is somewhat limited to the elder women, with most men exhibiting no traditional dress at all.
+Improved accessibility has brought with it the introduction of western influences while affording Gunas the ability to visit Panama City and other areas, directly and dramatically impacting daily life in Guna Yala.
+Gunas, like the rest of us, have taken a liking to jewelry, cell phones, etc. On the more densely populated islands like Porvenir and Cartí, it is a commonplace to see youth wearing sneakers, baseball caps, shorts, and t-shirts.
+Traditional dress is somewhat limited to older women, with most men exhibiting no traditional dress.

 Other western influences are noticeable on the more inhabited islands.
-Tin roofs have replaced thatched roofs; new governmental buildings, schools, and piers are constructed of cement, not wood; and outboard marine motors are replacing paddles and sails.
+For example, tin roofs have replaced thatched roofs; new governmental buildings, schools, and piers are constructed of cement and not wood; and outboard marine motors are replacing paddles and sails.
 The impact is undeniable and irreversible, leaving many of the elderly concerned.
-Many of the outer islands, however, have managed to preserve the traditional lifestyle so often associated with Guna Indians.
+However, many of the outer islands have managed to preserve the traditional lifestyle so often associated with Guna Indians.

 For most visitors, Porvenir serves as a gateway to Guna Yala.
 Located in the westernmost part of the Comarca, numerous hotels cater to budget and upscale travelers.
 Most offer simple packages, which include meals and tours to neighboring islands.
 Daily flights from Panama City to Guna Yala depart from Albrook Airport.

 A traditional Guna hut is square, consisting of a thatched roof and dirt floor.
-Mangrove wood, due to its thickness, durability, and strength, is used primarily for structural support.
-Thin white cane, which, along with the above-mentioned wood, is gathered on the mainland and used for walls and doors.
+Due to its thickness, durability, and strength, Mangrove wood is used primarily for structural support.
+Thin white cane, along with the wood mentioned above, is gathered on the mainland and used for walls and doors.
 Surprisingly, there is little, if any, bamboo used for construction purposes.
-The expert craftsman that they are, Gunas, with help, can construct homes and community structures with surprising speed.
+Yet, the expert craftsman that they are, Gunas, with help, can construct homes and community structures with surprising speed.
 Despite periods of heavy rain, the interiors of these structures remain dry.

-The local economy is now more dependent on tourism than traditional products such as cocoa, which the Gunas trade with Colombia.
-Few, if any, cocoa trees are harvested anymore, as their economic importance has declined over the years.
+The local economy is more dependent on tourism than traditional products such as cocoa, which the Gunas trade with Colombia; the economic importance of cacao trees has declined over the years, so few are harvested.
 With independent tourists and cruise ships visiting the area, Gunas have adjusted their lifestyle to accommodate the ongoing changes.

-Air Panama has regularly scheduled flights to Guna Yala's El Porvenir, Playón Chico, Achutupo, Ogobsucum, Mulatupo, and Puerto Obaldia airstrips that depart from Albrook Airport.
+Air Panama regularly has flights to Guna Yala's El Porvenir, Playón Chico, Achutupo, Ogobsucum, Mulatupo, and Puerto Obaldia airstrips departing from Albrook Airport.
 If you wish to travel by land, we recommend you speak with a travel agency or hotel in Guna Yala for assistance in coordinating your travel.
-An overland trip includes a 2.5-hour drive to the coastal city of Carti, and then a water taxi ride to your final destination.
+An overland trip includes a 2.5-hour drive to the coastal city of Cartí and then a water taxi ride to your final destination.
 There is no public transportation to Guna Yala.
 The total cost of your trip should not exceed $50-$60.
-Because Guna Yala is an autonomous zone, be sure you bring your passport with you as you will need it to enter.
+Because Guna Yala is an autonomous zone, be sure to bring your passport with you as you need it to enter.